NBJIN/kacsafetya/README.md

 ## Bugs & Items To Be Addressed

-#### - There is an issue with deployment and static files and alot of my images and details for my courses are not displaying at present.
-There are two couses there which i have added durining testing.
-#### The Favicon file sometime throws a 404 error in ther terminal but not always.
+#### The Favicon file sometime throws a 404 error in the terminal but not always.
 The favicon icon is in the file and displays but on some rare occasions i have seen it to throw and error.

-#### - Robots.txt file has been installed and set up but have noticed that it sometimes can throw a 404 error.
+#### - Robots.txt file has been installed and set up.
-#### - I had to leave debug = True in this project in order to get project to display in gitpod.
-In the Heroku app it is displaying without static and css.
-Currently trying to resolve an issue with deployment.

 ### Features Testing

 #### Each feature in the ecommerce site was tested to ensure that it functioned correctly there are some features that still need to be implemented.

 ### Responsiveness

-#### The above is a work in progress at the minute which will need to be addressed ran out of time for this project.
+#### The site is reponsive across all devices and screen sizes.

 #### Milestone/Epic : Project Planning Design and Setup (Admin)

 -	#2 Developer – Document project user requirements, scope and goals – (This was entered twice by mistake under the project milestone above)
 -	#3 Developer – Create wireframes, mock-ups, layouts and interface, user stories and kanban board.
 -	#4 Developer – Setup project workspace on hosting platform

 #### Milestone/Epic : Authentication & Access (Admin and User)

 -	#5 (35) Admin have full access to the site
 -	#6 Admin – Manage user accounts
 -	#7 User – Register for a new account